AllWorldIT/containers-alpine/README.md

 # Environment

+## DISABLE_ENTRYPOINT

+Setting this environment variable will disable the normal entrypoint if used with a CMD override.

 ## DISABLE_SUPERVISORD

-If set, this environment variable will disable supervisord when overriding the run command only.
+If set, this environment variable will disable supervisord when used with a CMD override.